+She was also granted the powers, provided for by the By-laws, for the identification and promotion of integrated projects and international agreements of strategic importance, shared with the Chief Executive Officer.

-The Board of Directors gave its Chairman a major role in internal controls23.
-The Board also decided that the Chairman will, in accordance with the By-laws, be legal representative of the Company, responsible for managing institutional relationships in Italy, together with the CEO.
-The model adopted therefore makes a clear separation between the functions of the Chairman and those of the CEO, both of whom are empowered to represent the Company, in accordance with Art.
+The model therefore makes a clear separation between the functions of the Chairman and those of the CEO, both of whom are empowered to represent the Company, in accordance with Art.
 25 of the By-laws.

 The Board of Directors has created four internal Committees having consulting and advisory functions: the Control and Risk Committee, the Remuneration Committee, the Nomination Committee and the Sustainability and Scenarios Committee.
-These Committees report to the Board at every meeting, through their respective Chairmen, on the most significant matters that they have addressed24.
+These Committees report to the Board at every meeting, through their respective Chairmen, on the most significant matters that they have addressed20.